ngeno7/AWS/README.md

 ### Security Groups
 Act as a virtual firewall at the instance level.
 It is statefull.
 Only the defined rules will be used else other traffic that does not meet will be dropped.
 Has **no deny** rule

+### NAT Gateway
+ Allows private subnets to access the internet while blocking connections initiated from the internet.